CLOSED CHURCHES WITHIN THE

 Final disposition:

-The building is maintained in good repair
+fees.
+The building is maintained in good

-and has housed a small community congregation on an irregular basis.
+repair and has housed a small community congregation on an irregular basis.

 2. Bedford Chapel ME